Sam-Osian/PFD-toolkit/docs/extractor/themes.md

 # Searching for themes

-Spotting common themes across many reports helps reveal systemic problems and policy gaps. `Extractor` be used to identify these themes.
+Spotting common themes across many reports helps reveal systemic problems and policy gaps. `Extractor` can be used to identify & label these themes easily.

 !!! important
     Extracting themes works best if you've already screened for reports that are relevant to your research.
-For more information, see the `Screener` guidance [here](../screener/index.md).
+For more information, see the guide on [search for matching cases](../screener/index.md).

 ---